Ghostkeeper/Luna/plugins/configuration/configurationtype/implement.rst

 A configuration plug-in stores a set of configuration items.
 Each configuration item has an identifier, but for the rest may consist of any object.
 The API provides a blind filter that filters configuration items in a particular configuration plug-in by the attributes on the objects.

 To implement a configuration plug-in, one needs to provide a name for the configuration by which the type of configuration can be identified, and an object that provides the functionality to store configuration.
-The object needs to provide a way to access individual elements of configuration, iterate over them, and has methods to serialise and deserialise its content.
+The object needs to provide a way to access individual elements of configuration and iterate over them.

 ---------------------
 Filtering on metadata